ay63/ocr-p-3-back/readme.md

 ## com.openclassrooms.chatop.dto
 This package contains data transfer objects (DTOs) used for communication between the application and the client.

-## com.openclassrooms.chatop.mappers
-Acts as a central interface for all mapper implementations.

 ## com.openclassrooms.chatop.mappers.implementations
 This package contains mapper implementations for converting between entities and DTOs.